Mohammad Zaman

-Muhammad Zaman ibn Haji Yusuf Qumi, known as Mohammad Zaman (fl.
+Mohammad Zaman ibn Haji Yusof Qomi, known as Mohammad Zaman (محمد زمان; fl.
 1650 – c.
-1700), was a famous Safavid calligrapher and painter.
+1700), was a famous Iranian calligrapher and painter of the Safavid period.

 Life

-While it has previously been claimed that the painter Mohammad Zaman was born in Kerman, Persia to Haji Yusuf, and received his education in Tabriz by Nicholas Martinovich and Fredrik Martin, it is likely that they mixed up the painter with another man with the same name.
+Despite being a well-known artist in mid and late 17th-century Safavid Iran, his life is shrouded in mystery, it was previously claimed that the painter Mohammad Zaman was born in Kerman, Persia to Haji Yusuf, and received his education in Tabriz by Nicholas Martinovich and Fredrik Martin, it is likely that they mixed up the painter with another man with the same name.
 The date and place of birth of the Safavid painter Mohammad Zaman remain unknown.
 Similarly, the claim that he was sent by Shah Abbas II of Persia to Rome to study Italian painting, and there he converted to Christianity cannot be confirmed.
 The Persian paintings signed or attributed to Mohammad Zaman in fact reference Flemish engravings instead of Italian sources.
 Therefore, it likely was a different man bearing the same name who converted, took the name of Paolo, and was forced to flee to India because of his conversion to Christianity.

 The artist Mohammad Zaman made paintings for manuscripts such as Nizami's Khamsa or the Shahnameh as well as some paintings with European subject matter.
 Furthermore, he was influential in training several other painters, including Mohammad-Ali and Mohammad-Ebrahim.